It’s here, finally!

 3. Schedule more

-The holiday season can be stressful, and you can’t afford to go wrong with your scheduling.
+The holiday season marketing can be stressful, and you can’t afford to go wrong with your scheduling.

 Do away with multiple reworks and last-minute stress with a scheduling tool like SocialPilot.